 Alger Hiss was a lawyer who rose

 to become a significant public official in the United States through the 1930's and 1940s.

-In 1948 a magazine editor, who confessed to being a communist, accused Hiss of
+In 1948 a magazine editor, who confessed to being a communist, accused Alger Hiss of

 assisting in the transmittal of documents to the Russians.
 Alger Hiss denied any

 involvement but was found guilty in his second trial and sentenced to five years in

 Many did not believe Alger

 Hiss's pleas of innocence and the case stimulated support for Senator McCarthy.
 McCarthyism and the hunt for communists in places of influence

 It is now widely believed that